Each day we read reports that the economy is booming.

 In addition, many people have little money saved in terms of liquid savings.
+While this problem was ameliorated during COVID by government support, the withdrawl of this support in the past 6 months and the rapid increase of inflation has hurt many consumers.
 Because of this savings gap many have been forced to draw money out of their 401k’s after losing their job, forced to pay not only taxes but a penalty for early withdrawal as well.

 In order to have a successful retirement we need to do a better job of planning ahead and preparing for life changing events, like being laid off or let go.

 With all of this in mind, what are 5 things do we have to do in advance, to prepare for being unemployed in this current economy?